📺 Watch How to Make This Spicy Ramen

 Instructions

-- Bring a large pot of water to boil, enough water that can cover the pork bones.
-Carefully drop pork bones into the boiling water and blanching the pork for 10 minutes.
-This will get rid of bone bits and residues in the pork bones.
+- Bring a large pot of water to a boil—enough to fully cover the pork bones.
+Carefully add the bones to the boiling water and blanch for 10 minutes.
+This step helps remove bone bits and impurities for a cleaner broth.

-Place leek, ginger and garlic on a large baking sheet and place on the highest rack of the oven/broiler.
+Preheat your broiler to high (550°F).
+Place the leek, ginger, and garlic on a large baking sheet and set it on the highest rack of your oven.
 Broil for 5 minutes.
-It will burn some spots, no worries, we actually want the vegetables to be charred a little, so it will give beautiful smokey flavor to the broth. - Now, drain the pork bones and discard the water.
-Rinse the pork bones under running cold water one by one and also quickly rinse the pot too.
-Place the pork bones back to the now-clean-pot.
+Some parts will burn, and that’s okay—we want them slightly charred to add a beautiful smoky depth to the broth. - Now, drain the pork bones and discard the water.
+Rinse the bones under cold running water one by one, and give the pot a quick rinse too.
+Place the clean bones back into the pot.

 4 comments